astropy/astropy-tutorials/tutorials/dev.rst

 script that converts the notebooks to RST to test the notebooks on travis by simply executing the notebooks and ignoring the output.

-We use `readthedocs <http://rtfd.io>`_ to do the Sphinx build, which is what allows us to preserve the version history of the tutorials.
+We use `CircleCI <https://circleci.com>`_ to do the Sphinx build, which is then pushed to the ``gh-pages`` branch of the repository and served by GitHub.
 The notebooks are first converted to RST files during the Sphinx build by doing the conversion at the end of the `Sphinx configuration file
 <https://github.com/astropy/astropy-tutorials/blob/master/tutorials/conf.py>`_.

 Why not use nbsphinx?